singhvi1/Namaste-Node/S02/18_UI_4/DevTinder/README.md

     -if token is not present, redirect user to login page -logout  feature
     -get the feed and add the feed in the store
-    -build the user card on feed
+    -build the user card on feed  user[0]
+    -Edit Profile feature
+    -show Toast Message on save of profile
+    -